pfsense/docs/source/releases/2-4-4-p1-new-features-and-changes.rst

 * Fixed an issue with ``dpinger`` PID files causing it to get stuck in Pending status `#8921 <https://redmine.pfsense.org/issues/8921>`__
 * Fixed display of a configured gateway monitor IP address when gateway monitoring is disabled `#8953 <https://redmine.pfsense.org/issues/8953>`__
 * Fixed issues with double quotes in gateway descriptions causing a blank gateway drop-down on firewall rules `#8962 <https://redmine.pfsense.org/issues/8962>`__
+* Fixed an issue where the default gateway was lost in certain cases with HA after a CARP VIP status transition `#8465 <https://redmine.pfsense.org/issues/8465>`__

 IPsec
 -----